-- Trivial File Transfer Protocol (TFTP): Use TFTP to copy an image from a TFTP server onto a flash module. - Secure Copy Protocol (SCP): Use SCP to copy images to and from a host (recommended). - Hypertext Transfer Protocol Secure (HTTPS): Beginning with FastIron 08.0.80, you can use HTTPS, which requires a server that supports HTTP over TLS. - Universal Serial Bus (USB): Beginning with FastIron 08.0.30, you can use a USB device that contains the appropriate files and is connected to a standalone unit or the active controller in a stack.
+- Trivial File Transfer Protocol (TFTP): Use TFTP to copy an image from a TFTP server onto a flash module. - Secure Copy Protocol (SCP): Use SCP to copy images to and from a host (recommended). - Hypertext Transfer Protocol Secure (HTTPS): Beginning with FastIron 08.0.80, you can use HTTPS, which requires a server that supports HTTP over TLS. - Universal Serial Bus (USB): Use a USB device that contains the appropriate files and is connected to a standalone unit or the active